hyperledger/fabric-sdk-node/docs/tutorials/discovery-fabric-network.md

 local system; otherwise should be disabled.

 ### To use
-By default the fabric-network will not use the service discovery.
+By default the fabric-network will use the service discovery.
 To enable the use of discovery, set the discovery 'enabled' attribute to a value of true.
+The default is true.

 ```
 await gateway.connect(connectionProfile, {discovery: { enabled: true, asLocalhost: false}});